 |

-Photographing a demonstration against porn establishments in Times Square, NYC
+Photographing a demonstration against porn establishments in Times Square

 After living in Europe for a year and a half, I returned to the Bay Area and decided to live in the City.
 While experiencing culture shock and getting to know San Francisco better, I lived in the Haight for a brief time.
-That's when I wrote the following letter Per Via Aerea to a teacher I had while attending art school in Aix-en-Provence.
-It came back Non Reclamata Al Mittente, American Express Co.
+During that time, I wrote the following letter Per Via Aerea to a teacher I had while attending art school in Aix-en-Provence.
+It was retunred to me Non Reclamata Al Mittente, American Express Co.
 Venezia.
-We used to joke about how in Italy they'd grind up lost letters for paper pulp but somehow the one I posted below survived.
-I sent it back to Aix and, again, it was returned to me.
-A few years later, I tried once more to send it but only had a virtual address:
+In Italy, we'd joke about how they'd grind up lost letters for paper pulp.
+Miraculously, the one posted below survived.
+I sent it back to Aix and, once again, it was returned.
+A few years later, I only had a virtual address:

 September 27, 1977